RoyalCcc/RoyalCcc.github.io/_pages/includes/intro.md

 # About Me
+I received the B.Eng. degree from the Hunan University, in 2015, and the M.S. degree from Syracuse University, in 2018.
-My research interest includes computer vision, computer graphics, machine learning, and computational photography.
+My research interest includes computer vision, large language models, reinforcement learning, and deep learning.